-- Change the column headers using the New name column. - Click Lower to change all the names to lower case. - Click Upper to change all the names to upper case. - Click Title to change all the names to title case. - Click Replace to replace name text using text, exact text or Regular expression matching. - Click Prefix/Suffix to add text to the front or back of all the names. - Click Unique to add '-2', '-3' etc to duplicate names, to make them unique. - Click Reset to change all the names back to their original name.
+- Change the column headers using the New name column. - Click the a button to change all the names to lower case. - Click the A button to change all the names to upper case. - Click the Aa button to change all the names to title case. - Click the GABC button to to replace name text using text, exact text or Regular expression matching. - Click the shape button to add text to the front or back of all the names. - Click the button to add '-2', '-3' etc to duplicate names, to make them unique. - Click the C button to change all the names back to their original name. - Click the button to copy names to the clipboard. - Click the button to paste from from the clipboard.

-- The names of column headers do not have to be unique. - Warnings are shown in the Info tab for duplicate column names (case sensitive).
+- The names of column headers do not have to be unique. - Warnings are shown in the Info tab for duplicate column names (case sensitive). - If you are pasting names, the format expected is comma delimited text.
+E.g.: name1, name2, name3.

-2.3.42 Reorder Cols
+2.3.44 Reorder Cols